Karl Goldmark: Life and career

-Among the musical influences Goldmark absorbed was the inescapable one, for a musical colorist, of Richard Wagner, whose anti-semitism stood in the way of any genuine warmth between them; in 1872 Goldmark took a prominent role in the formation of the Vienna Wagner Society.
+Among the musical influences Goldmark absorbed was that of Richard Wagner, whose anti-semitism stood in the way of any genuine warmth between them.
+In 1872 Goldmark took a prominent role in the formation of the Vienna Wagner Society.
 He was made an honorary member of the Gesellschaft der Musikfreunde, received an honorary doctorate from the University of Budapest and shared with Richard Strauss an honorary membership in the Accademia di Santa Cecilia, Rome.

 Goldmark's opera Die Königin von Saba ("The Queen of Sheba"), Op.
 27 was celebrated during his lifetime and for some years thereafter.
-First performed in Vienna on 10 March 1875, the work proved so popular that it remained in the repertoire of the Vienna Staatsoper continuously until 1938.
+Though he had begun working on it after he first permanently settled in Vienna in 1860, it was first performed in Vienna on 10 March 1875. the work proved so popular that it remained in the repertoire of the Vienna Staatsoper continuously until 1938.
 He wrote six other operas as well (see list).

 The Rustic Wedding Symphony (Ländliche Hochzeit), Op.
 26 (first performed in 1876), a work that was kept in the repertory by Sir Thomas Beecham, includes five movements, like a suite composed of coloristic tone poems: a wedding march with variations depicting the wedding guests, a nuptial song, a serenade, a dialogue between the bride and groom in a garden, and a dance movement.
+It was very well received, including by Brahms.

 His Violin Concerto No. 1 in A minor, Op.
-28, was once his most frequently played piece.
+28, was the piece of his played most during his lifetime.
 The concerto had its première in Bremen in 1877, initially enjoyed great popularity and then slid into obscurity.
-A very romantic work, it has a Magyar march in the first movement and passages reminiscent of Dvořák and Mendelssohn in the second and third movements.
 The concerto has started to re-enter the repertoire with recordings by such prominent violin soloists as Itzhak Perlman and Joshua Bell.
 Nathan Milstein also championed the work.
-Milstein's recording of the Concerto (1957) is widely considered the definitive one.